-Combined Managament FY23 FY24 FY25
+Contract Management FY24 FY25 FY26

 Contract Management Actual Adopted Recommended

-Budget 258,333 295,619 290,413
+Budget 283,914 290,413 305,698

 FTEs 3.0 3.0 3.0

-FY23 FY24 FY25
+FY24 FY25 FY26

 Performance Metrics Actual YTD Goal

-Number of Contracts Processed 276 243 300
+Number of Contracts Processed 276 249 400

-- ♦ All purchases of \$10,000 or more must have contracts generated and associated with them, even if the purchase is exempt from 30B.
+- All purchases of \$10,000 or more must have contracts generated and associated with them, even if the purchase is exempt from 30B.
 Purchase orders can act as written contracts based on discretion of the OOP (typically for goods and low risk services).
-As of 3/6/24, Procurement maintains over 829 active contracts that are still open in MUNIS, and the reduction of contracts is a result of better contract management and use of PO's. - Additional 36 city-wide contracts were created based on the needs of all departments, resulting in better pricing for the City and less duplication of bids for similar departmental needs.
+As of 3/28/25, Procurement maintains over 850 active contracts for various City departments and 125 city-wide blanket contracts available for all departments to utilize. - The 125 city-wide contracts were created based on the needs of all departments, resulting in better pricing for the City and less duplication of bids for similar departmental needs.
 These contracts are used by approved and competitively bid State Contracts, Massachusetts Higher Education Collaborative (MHEC), General Services Administration, a Federal Government agency (GSA), and other collaborative contracts.
+This year the City utilized the Houston-Galveston Area Council Collaborative Contract to purchase Pierce Fire Trucks and the Plymouth County Police Contracts to purchase police cars at cost saving rates.

+Dungung Budget Adjustments FY24 FY25 FY26

-Program Budget Adjustments FY23 Actual FY24 Actual FY25 Recommended
+Program Budget Adjustments Actual Actual Recommended

-Bid Management
+Service Requests

-Personnel Services 17,340 84,958 -
+Personal Services 84,958 - -

-OTPS 232.00 600 1,000
+OTPS 600 1,000 (500)

-Total Adjustments 17,572 85,558 1,000
+Total Adjustments 85,558 1,000 (500)